aristanetworks/anta/docs/security-advisory-reports.md

 ### Text fields

 The CSV contains no JSON-encoded cells.
-When a result carries multiple messages or remediation entries, the reporter joins them with real newline characters and the CSV writer quotes the field.
-Empty lists are represented by empty cells.
+Message collections, lines within a structured remediation plan, and multiple consolidated plans use literal `\n` separators inside their CSV cells.
+Empty message collections and missing remediation plans are represented by empty cells.

 Advisory and vulnerability descriptions are published metadata.
 Result messages contain the semantic conclusion and decisive device evidence.
 Neither field contains remediation advice.

-Result-specific remediation comes directly from the advisory result.
-It is not inferred from published advisory text.
+Result-specific remediation is rendered from the structured plan attached to the detailed advisory result.
+Advisory-level remediation is derived by consolidating those detailed plans; it is not inferred from published advisory text.